 A good place for the beginning researcher, this database provides commentary on books and plays by the scholars of the day.
 Captures literary criticism and reception from when a work (play, novel, poem, literary work) was published to the present day.

-Cambridge Companions are accessible introductions to major writers, artists, philosophers, topics and periods.
+Designed for student readers, this database provides accessible introductions to major writers, artists, philosophers, topics and periods.
 All are collections of specially commissioned essays, shaped and introduced to appeal to student readers.